 One of the long standing patterns in economies showing economic growth is longer life spans, and falls are see the result of severe distress and dislocation, as took place in the period right after the fall of the Soviet Union, when the expectancies of adult men fell by over seven years.

 The US has just become the first country to approach this appalling record.
 A stark warning about the level of distress in America comes from an important study by Angus Deaton, the 2015 Nobel prize winner in economics, and his wife Anne Case. … The authors found that from 1999 to 2013, the death rate among non-Hispanic whites aged 45 to 54 with a high school education or less rose, while it fell in other age and ethnic groups.
-This is an HIV-level silent epidemic: AIDS killed an estimated 650,000 from the mid-1980s to present, while in half that time period who would have lived had their mortality rates fallen in line with the rest of the population.
+This is an HIV-level silent epidemic: AIDS killed an estimated 650,000 from the mid-1980s to present, while an estimated close to half-million died in half that time period who would have lived had their mortality rates fallen in line with the rest of the population.
 It is hard to overstate the significance of these findings.

 As Scrooge says: “If they would rather die, they had better do it, and decrease the surplus population.”
 And when one looks at the — at best — utter silence of elected officials and major party candidates on the policy implications Case-Deaton study — presumably when the Democrats recover from Putin Derangement, they’ll get around to it — it’s hard to avoid the conclusion that the political class is dominated by Scrooges.
 Gizmodo writes: